 Jeffrey Rex Bertelsen is an aspiring film and television critic from Denmark.
 Jeffrey graduated from the University of Copenhagen in 2018, and he holds a Master of Arts degree in English Studies with a minor in Film and Media Studies.
 Harry Potter fans will want to know that he is a Ravenclaw.
 Star Wars fans will be interested in knowing that he loves Star Wars: The Last Jedi.
 Cineastes will want to know that his favorite film of the first decade of the 21st Century is Guillermo Del Toro's El Laberinto del Fauno.

-The following is a review of Mary Poppins Returns — Directed by Rob Marshall.
+The following is a quick review of Paddleton — Directed by Alex Lehmann.

-The following is a review of Lionheart — Directed by Genevieve Nnaji.
+The following is a review of Green Book — Directed by Peter Farrelly.

 Today, as I was sitting in the theater watching Green Book, less than ten hours after it had won Best Picture at the 91st Academy Awards, I was briefly reminded of Mark Kermode’s thoughts on revisiting Moonlight after it had become an Oscar contender and then Best Picture winner.
 In his video, the British film critic remarked that he found himself seeing the film in a different light.
 It was no longer an indie hit — it had evolved and he saw different things in it.
 The film had risen to meet the expectations that the label ‘Best Picture winner’ brings with it.
 Continue reading “REVIEW: Green Book (2018)”→